ibmtjbot/node-tjbotlib/README.md

         language: TJBot.LANGUAGES.SEE.ENGLISH_US,
     },
     shine: {
-        grbFormat: false, // use the GRB color format (set this to true if your LED shines green when it should shine red or visa versa)
-    },
+        grbFormat: false, // if false, the RGB color format will be used for the LED; if true, the GRB format will be used },
 };
 const tj = new TJBot(configuration);